2018 Ambassador Awards Information and Criteria is now online! Please visit the Awards page to learn more.

 November 17, 2017

 The Canadian Engineering Memorial Foundation (CEMF) is thrilled to announce a new and exciting partnership has been formed with a leading Canadian engineering firm, Hatch.

 I would also like to take this opportunity to express my heartfelt thanks to the members of CEMF for the great service, tremendous encouragement, and wonderful inspiration that all of you are providing to women in engineering.
 You make all engineers proud.
 Bravo!

 Professor and Advisor to Undergraduate Students, Department of Mechanical Engineering, McGill University

-As an engineer, I have been extremely fortunate to work alongside wonderfully talented people, and to meet enthusiastic engineering students.
-I am thrilled to take part in the efforts of the CEMF through the Claudette MacKay-Lassonde scholarship, which provide me with opportunities to meet even more aspiring engineers, and to open the eyes of young men and women to the amazing world of science and engineering.
+As an engineer, I have been extremely fortunate to work alongside wonderfully talented people and to meet enthusiastic engineering students.
+I am thrilled to take part in the efforts of the CEMF through the Claudette MacKay-Lassonde scholarship, which provides me with opportunities to meet even more aspiring engineers and to open the eyes of young men and women to the amazing world of science and engineering.